-But before starting let’s start with some basic information:
+But before starting, let’s begin with some necessary information:

 - If you select some of the famous islands like Santorini, Mykonos, you have to book many months in advance.
-Don’t forget that, otherwise you will get dissapointed.
+Don’t forget that, otherwise you will get disappointed.

-- If you are looking for activities on the islands, I personally use Getyourguide platform, which has a variety of experiences.
+- If you are looking for activities on the islands, I use GetYourGuide platform, which has a variety of experiences.

 - The best website for booking a hotel in Greece is Booking.com.
 From my experience nowadays Airbnb apartments are also included in Booking.com, which I find it easier and more reliable.

 - My recommendation is – if you can – fly into Greece and out of Greece from different airports to save yourself the time and money perhaps!
 The Greek islands with the most flights are Santorini, Mykonos, Paros, Naxos, Crete (both Heraklion and Chania airports), Rhodes, Kos, Zante, Kefalonia and Corfu.

 - Affordable Greek Island Hopping: Ferry tickets in Greece are not cheap as they used to be.
 So, I think it would be better if you make fewer stops (2 – 3 islands) and explore them than visiting more without really enjoying them!

 - Greek Island Hopping & Honeymoon: You have so many choices when it comes to honeymoon.
 You can check some of our recommendations here!

 Introduction to Greek Island hopping options

 The main island-hopping area in Greece is Aegean sea and secondly the Ionian Sea.

-In Aegean, there are 4 main areas that we will focus!
+In Aegean, there are four main areas that we will focus on!

 - Saronic Gulf islands

 - Sporades island

-Athens has 3 different ports.
+Athens has three different ports.
 Piraeus, Rafina and Lavrio.

-Piraeus: It is the largest port in Greece and one of the largest in Europe and it is connected with both rail and overground.
-Most of the islands are connected from Piraeus, so it should be your first choice!
+Piraeus: It is the largest port in Greece and one of the largest in Europe, and it is well connected with both rail and overground.
+Most of the islands are linked from Piraeus, so it should be your first choice!